Vaigai Express: History and background

 The train, which was first started from Madurai, is named after the Vaigai River, which flows through the city.

 On 15 August 1977 at 6:00 a.m., Down Train No. 135 Vaigai Express began its inaugural journey from Madurai Junction to Madras Egmore, with 16 yellow and green livery coaches and a matching YDM4 diesel loco.
 When introduced, the train had 16 coaches, hauled by twin-YDM4 diesel locos.
 On that day, the train clocked the fastest run between the two locations, in 7 hours and 15 minutes, entering Madras Egmore at 1:05 p.m. that afternoon.
 In doing so, it had matched the speed of many broad-gauge high-speed trains on the Southern Railway.
 The train was later slowed to a time of 7 hours and 40 minutes for safety purposes.

-By 1984 it was bifurcated, forming the Pallavan Superfast Express which comprised eight coaches.
+By 1984 the coach positions and rakes were changed to 8 cars after the changes in operation pattern of Pallavan Superfast Express to Tiruchchirappalli instead of operating from Madurai owing to which the new rake sharing pattern is the present operating pattern.

 Both Vaigai and Pallavan were the only SuperFast trains of Chennai - Tiruchchirappalli - Madurai section till 2001.

 At that time the train had only three stops: Villupuram Junction, Tiruchchirappalli Junction and Dindigul Junction.
 Later, due to demands, the number of stops was increased.

 From 1999 onwards, Vaigai Superfast Express was converted from the metre gauge to the broad gauge, to be hauled by diesel locomotives manufactured by Golden Rock.
 From 12 February 2014 to 9 July 2015, the Vaigai Express was hauled by an electric locomotive, in the WAP-4 class.
 Since 9 July 2015, it has been regularly hauled by electric locomotives in the WAP-7 class, maintained by the Electric Loco Shed, Royapuram.
 The train has also been updated with a modern LHB coach, from 30 June 2019.